 Network control is thus separated from physical infrastructure and relocated to a type of network abstraction layer.
 This enables you to automate and simplify network operation, including system configuration.
 In addition, data streams for business-critical applications can be controlled and optimised to meet demand.

 Whether via Wi-Fi or Bluetooth beacons, ultra-specific geolocation has numerous advantages, for example allowing you to more quickly locate equipment that may have been moved, thanks to enhanced data quality and accuracy.
-We offer special apps providing custom geolocation services for you and your own customers.

 You’ll also have to consider mobile staff accessing resources in your business network via a remote-access VPN solution, not to mention any small or home offices.